Why Growing a Potato Patch Is Important for Survival

 When selecting the potatoes you want to grow, it is best to think about what you reach for in the produce section at the grocery store.
 Which types of potatoes do you regularly purchase and use?
 Start there and grow those types of potatoes in your potato patch.

 This is the reason you need to remain practical when selecting your seed potatoes and only grow what you know you and your family will eat.
-Some may find that eating purple potatoes is fun, however, how often have you served your family purple potatoes?
-It will not be worth the effort to purchase, grow, harvest, and preserve potato varieties your family will not eat.
+Some may find that eating purple potatoes is fun; however, how often have you served your family purple potatoes?
+It will not be worth the effort to purchase, grow, harvest, and preserve potato varieties that your family will not eat.

 I hope this list below will help you determine which varieties of potatoes to grow.